Filter list

 Every interaction you have creates more surface area for warm intros, referrals, or future deals.

 Focus on empowering and elevating the members with everything you do.
-When making opportunities for engagement, think about this question:
+When making opportunities for active engagement, think about this question:

 “Does this help our community members?
 Does it empower them?
 Does it help them connect with one another?”

-3. Lead with Value
+3. Lead with value

-We like to say that the best sellers have a "Give First-attitude."
+We like to say that the best sellers have a "give-first attitude."

 When brainstorming tactics to encourage engagement, start small.
 A great hack for spurring conversation is to begin by offering discussion prompts in your online community spaces.
 These prompts should be fun questions that any member can answer regardless of their expertise level.
+People can chime in asynch, split off into side conversation threads, or take deeper convos offline to email or Zoom chats.

 3 Ways You Can Lead with Value